 H.P.: He [Alex Zhang Hunati] is a great musician.
 He was in a band called Dirty Beaches.
 They are great!
 I always loved his music and noticed he was now doing more contemporary, composer-oriented music.
 I listened to that and it was a sound I hadn’t heard before.
 I wasn’t really imagining any music in the film, but was hearing this breathing, wind sort of feeling in it.
 For a long time, there was mainly just that atmosphere and soundscape in Godland.There were a few moments of singing, from Ida or Ragnar, and I thought that would be enough.
 Then I started communicating with Alex and he sent me things, which started to connect to some scenes.
 We began testing it out, met Alex and could feel that we had a similar ear.
 It was effortless.

 HP: Yes, I feel like I am at a crossroads.
 When I finished film school, I had three children at the time, so needed to provide for them.
 I took it very seriously and started three projects [Winters Bones, A White, White Day and Godland], and now they are done.
 Now I’m at the crossroads!
 I have three new projects I am working on.
 They will all take a long time.
 They are an extension of what I’ve been doing.
 I am figuring out the process of filming something every year, every month, even every week.
 I am trying to create some kind of approach to make films in a way that I find exciting.

 This interview has been edited for length and clarity.

 Godland premiered at the 2022 BFI London Film Festival on October 9, 2022.
+The film will be released in US theaters on February 3, and in UK cinemas and on Curzon Home Cinema on April 7, 2023.
 Read our review of Godland.